-- 1. Turn the nozzle straight away from the robot/down (or towards the robot, depending which way you are pushing the dirt).
-Keyword, nozzle straight. - 2.
-Sweep with the tower when nozzle is straight.
-Stop the sweep with good margins to the wall. - 3.
+- 1. Turn the nozzle straight away from the robot/down (or towards the robot, depending which way you are pushing the dirt). - 2.
+Sweep with the tower. - 3.
 Always end the sweep with the nozzle outwards. - 4.
 Then run one "step" out with the arm while the nozzle still points outwards. - 5.
 Turn the nozzle straight (due to water pressure, this is the safest and most ergonomic way for the tower motor to turn the tower). - 6.
 Then do another sweep with the tower towards the other wall. - 7.
 End with nozzle outwards. - 8.
 Go out another "step" with the arm. - 9.
 Turn the nozzle straight.